- Part I, I introduce the idea of writing a book (Read it here)

-And here, in Part 3a, we’re talking about ways to find the perfect subject for your book and what steps you can take to ensure it speaks to the precise purpose of your business.
+And here, in Part 3a, I’m talking about ways to find the perfect subject for your book and what steps you can take to ensure it speaks to the precise purpose of your business.

-Book Writing Preparatory Housekeeping
+Book Writing Preparatory Housekeeping: Finding the Perfect Subject

-By this point in your “I actually think I’m going to write a book to support my business!” journey, you’re aware that there are a few mental and emotional housekeeping steps that needs to happen prior to your entering that great phase in which you’re spending Saturday mornings in the local co-working space happily typing away.
+By this point in your “I actually think I’m going to write a business book to support my business!” journey, you’re aware that there are a few mental and emotional housekeeping steps that needs to happen prior to your entering that great phase in which you’re spending Saturday mornings in the local co-working space happily typing away.

 Steps 1 & 2, Check